Pickle Soup (Zupa Ogórkowa)

 2. Cube potatoes into bite size pieces and add to the pot.

 3. Grate carrots, parsnip and celery root on the largest holes of a box grater, or, shred in a food processor.
+Dice yellow onion.
+Add vegetables to a pan with 1 tbsp of butter or oil and a few pinches of salt on medium heat.
+Cook for 10 minutes.

-9. Add chopped fresh parsley, dill, and freshly found black pepper to the pot.
-Cook for another 5-10 minutes.
+8. Add chopped fresh parsley, dill, and freshly found black pepper to the pot.
+Taste and adjust seasoning accordingly.

 Serve with sour cream and enjoy!